Murali-group/PathLinker/README.md

   computes the *k* shortest simple paths betwen a source and target node.
 Here a path is *simple* if there are no repeated nodes in the path.
+  * **PathLinker.py** Given a network, a set of receptors, a set of transcription factors, and a value of *k*, PathLinker modifies the structure of the graph to calculate and output the *k* high-scoring paths from any receptor protein to any transcriptional regulator.

 Run any of the programs with the --help option for full documentation.
 The /example directory contains a sample usage of these programs.